IdrisTheDragon/Trainissmo/README.md

 Credit to Gerkiz the orignal author as part of the Comfy Mtn Fortress scenario map, [https://github.com/M3wM3w/ComfyFactorio/tree/master/modules/immersive_cargo_wagons] .

-Extracted and packaged as a mod by IdrisTheDragon for standalone useage.
+Extracted and packaged as a mod by IdrisTheDragon for standalone factory in a train usage.